SourceLabsLLC/administrate_exportable/README.md

 ```ruby
 include AdministrateExportable::Exporter
 ```
-and the following on the `routes` file, correctly nested on resources
+and the following line on the `routes` file, correctly nested on resources
 ```ruby
 get :export, on: :collection
 ```